I've Tested Positive, Now What?

 Cancer risk associated with inherited mutations

-If you have tested positive for an mutation, we recommend speaking with a genetics expert who can look at your personal and family history of cancer, and can help you decide on the best risk management plan.
+If you have tested positive for an mutation, we recommend speaking with a genetics expert who can look at your personal and family history of cancer, and can help you decide on a plan to manage your risk.
+Note that when we use "men" and "women" we are referring to the sex you were assigned at birth.

 |Cancer type||Lifetime risk with for people with mutation||Lifetime risk for people in general population||Average age of diagnosis for people with mutation||Average age of diagnosis for people in the general population|